LeoTolkein/plot_helper/README.md

 1. Fontsizes are auto-managed by `matplotlib`.
 1. ...

-As I mentioned in previous parts, this script does not care that much about the flexibility and customization but focuses on consistency, so the constraints above exist.
+As mentioned in previous parts, this script does not care that much about the flexibility and customization but focuses on consistency.

 ## Misc

 You can freely use this code.
 I don't expect this to be helpful to everyone.
 I probably don't have enough time and effort to maintain the code and answer the questions as well.

+## History

+### 2024/03/12

+1. Replace `add_subplot` function with `matplotlib.pyplot.subplots` to create
+   all subplots at once.
+2. Use `getattr` function to support more types of plots.
+3. Use `**kwargs` to support passing all supported keyword arguments of `matplotlib.pyplot.subplots`.
+4. Add support to generating multi-column subplot figures.
+5. Update the `plot_helper_example.ipynb` script accordingly.